Characters: Avatar: The Last Airbender: The Fire Nation

 - Drink Order: Tea.

 - Eccentric Mentor: He's obsessed with tea, acts goofy, and is so casual you'd think he didn't know there was a war going on, yet he's the key to Zuko's character development and helps along Aang's and Toph's too.
+Could also be seen as a Trickster Mentor.

 - Et Tu, Zuko?: He really must have felt disappointed when Zuko betrays his trust to help capture Ba Sing Se for Azula and Ozai's approval.